 At each step, CommonHelp will ask the applicant to review the information entered for errors and allow for any needed corrections.
-Once the applicant is satisfied with what has been entered, CommonHelp will indicate which covered group or program has been applied for.
+Once the applicant is satisfied with what has been entered, s/he can move on to the next step.